 Born in May 1981, Johnny grew up in the forest community of Parent, where he attended elementary and high school with francophone Quebecers.
 Hunting and fishing were part of his daily life as one of seven children in an Atikamekw family of Catholic persuasion.
 He fondly recalls times spent hunting with his father in the fall.

 Adolescence was a difficult period; like other indigenous residents of his small forest town, he was a victim of racist abuse.
 “It destroyed my self-esteem, and I felt like I was different from everyone else,” he says.
-After going through periods of dropping out and delinquency as a teenager, he left Parent to join up with his brother, who lived in the Atikamekw community of Obedjiwan, and enroll in a vocational studies program.
+After going through periods of dropping out and delinquency as a teenager, he left Parent to join up with his brother, who lived in the Atikamekw community of Opitciwan, and enroll in a vocational studies program.
 At that time, he was quite happy to change his living environment, distance himself from confrontations between white and indigenous people, and benefit from learning opportunities.

 During 1999 and 2000, he learned forest trades such as tree-felling, pre-commercial thinning and roundwood scaling.
 The success of his studies gave him renewed confidence in his abilities.
-Even though there were no steady jobs available, he went to a local factory every day to offer his services.
+Even though there were no steady jobs available, he went to a local sawmill every day to offer his services.
 In 2003, he finally obtained a job that freed him from the financial instability he had experienced since he was a child.
 The work—sorting wood in a lumber yard—was hard, but he was very happy to be holding down a job, living in his own place and owning a vehicle.

 In 2002, he became a father for the first time.
 He recounts with pride how he dealt with the challenges of raising a family: providing his kids with a healthy living environment, supporting them in their studies and sporting activities, etc. One of his three sons even took part in the province’s elite hockey league at the Midget level.
 The academic challenges include teaching his children two languages: their native tongue of Atikamekw and French.
 In today’s world, mastering English is also necessary.